Thk54/Chaos-Script-Semantic-Highlighter/README.md

 Cube Chaos Semantic Highlighter

+0.0.4.1 Scenario defintions are now ignored the same way comments are, so numbers should be safe from being cubes

 0.0.4 Cube and Perk defintion contents now also get highlighting.
 (TextTooltips do too shhhhh) Because of scenario defintions various numbers are highlighted as cubes right now